German SPD ups pressure on Merkel with growth call

 He also said Merkel had to give up her blanket rejection of joint euro zone debt issuance, or euro bonds.

-Gabriel signaled, however, that his party, which has until now backed Merkel on euro zone policies, would not torpedo the pact, and risk being blamed for plunging the euro zone deeper into crisis.
+Gabriel signalled, however, that his party, which has until now backed Merkel on euro zone policies, would not torpedo the pact, and risk being blamed for plunging the euro zone deeper into crisis.

 "Of course we will have nothing against the fiscal pact if a growth pact accompanies it," he said.